 - 1. Accepts the eQuote submitted by Hydroquip Pumps and Irrigation Pty Ltd for the Irrigation Mainline Replacement Sir James Mitchell Park, in accordance with eQuote 03/2025 for the period 1 May 2025 to 30 October 2025, inclusive; - 2.
-Accepts the eQuote price included in Confidential Attachment (a); - 3.
-Notes that the eQuote price will be included in the Ordinary Council Meeting Minutes; and - 4.
+Accepts the eQuote price of \$1,011,988 (excluding GST), included in Confidential Attachment (a); - 3.
 Authorises the Chief Executive Officer to execute the contract with Hydroquip Pumps and Irrigation Pty Ltd for the Irrigation Mainline Replacement Sir James Mitchell Park.